perusio/php-fpm-example-config/README.md

  1. It uses `UNIX` sockets for connections from the web server to the FastCGI daemon as the *default*.
-It provides a branch `tcp` that rely on TCP sockets.
+It provides a branch `tcp` that relies on TCP sockets.
 Choose which suits you better.

  2. The `php.ini` is modified from the stock one that comes with the Debian package.
 The modifications were made by using a tiny script